Welcome to Grenfell Kart Club

 The Lachlan Valley Titles were first held in Grenfell on Sunday April 27th 1975, where 55 karts competed.

-The members of Grenfell Kart Club are a small but enthusiastic and friendly bunch, which are currently looking at various upgrades of the track and facilities.
+The members of Grenfell Kart Club are a small but enthusiastic and friendly bunch, if you are interested in joining, or trying out for a come try day, please contact the club and we can assist.